2025 NHK Trophy

 The 2025 NHK Trophy is a figure skating competition sanctioned by the International Skating Union (ISU).
-Organized and hosted by the Japan Skating Federation, it was the fourth event of the 2025–26 ISU Grand Prix of Figure Skating: a senior-level international invitational competition series.
+Organized and hosted by the Japan Skating Federation (日本スケート連盟), it was the fourth event of the 2025–26 Grand Prix of Figure Skating: a senior-level international invitational competition series.
 It was held from November 7 to 9 at the Towa Pharmaceutical Ractab Dome in Osaka, Japan.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
-Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season will be invited to then compete at the 2025 Grand Prix Final in Nagoya, Japan.
-Yuma Kagiyama and Kaori Sakamoto, both of Japan, won the men's and women's event, respectively.
+Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season were then invited to compete at the 2025 Grand Prix Final in Nagoya, Japan.
+Yuma Kagiyama and Kaori Sakamoto, both of Japan, won the men's and women's events, respectively.
 Sara Conti and Niccolò Macii of Italy won the pairs event, and Lilah Fear and Lewis Gibson of Great Britain won the ice dance event.

 Background

 The ISU Grand Prix of Figure Skating is a series of seven events sanctioned by the International Skating Union (ISU) and held during the autumn: six qualifying events and the Grand Prix of Figure Skating Final.
 This allows skaters to perfect their programs earlier in the season, as well as compete against the skaters whom they would later encounter at the World Championships.
 Skaters earn points based on their results in their respective competitions and the top skaters or teams in each discipline are invited to compete at the Grand Prix Final.
 The NHK Trophy debuted in 1979, and when the ISU launched the Grand Prix series in 1995, the NHK Trophy was one of the five qualifying events.
 It has been a Grand Prix event every year since.

+The 2025 NHK Trophy was the fourth event of the 2025–26 Grand Prix of Figure Skating series, and was held from November 7 to 9 at the Towa Pharmaceutical Ractab Dome in Osaka, Japan.